 Funding and Management

-Sands South Australia are a registered charity.
-The Management Committee is elected at the Annual General Meeting.
+Sands is a registered charity.
 Volunteer effort is the mainstay of our organisation.
 Funds are raised through membership fees, tax-deductible donations and fund-raising events.

 Other aspects of Sands South Australia include: